juniorDS-SE/Junior-Data-Science-Software-Engineer/README.md

 I proposed better solution for feature engineering than the one given by you.
 You can find it in notebook directory.

 ### TASK5 - models
-I chose ....... rather than ..........

-### TASK6 - measures
-Justification (and comparison with your model) of why I have chosen this particular model you will find in a notebook folder.

-### TASK7 - docker
-In docs you will find the Dockerfile that will allow you to run my code in the container.

-### TASK8 - tests
-Unit test were written wherever it was nessesary for function to be checked.
-You can find them in src folder.

-### TASK9 - prediction api
-In ..... folder you will find a code that is sharing my model via API.
-It is accessible by the HTTP protocol and is accepts and returns data in JSON format.

 ## Thanks for the opportunity!